as of October 2023

 The digital medical learning programme AMBOSS is a helpful tool for physicians who need to pass the knowledge test.
 Marburger Bund members receive a 47% discount and pay only €189 for a 2-year subscription.
 Further information can be found here. („AMBOSS-Sorglos-Abo: Lernplan für die Kenntnisprüfung“).

 The costs of the knowledge test vary between the German states.
-Currently you need to pay € 400 in Schleswig-Holstein and € 1,100 in Hesse or Rhineland-Palatinate (see overview: Cost of Knowledge Test).
+Currently you need to pay around € 400 in Schleswig-Holstein or Thuringia and € 1,350 in Hesse or Rhineland-Palatinate (see overview: Cost of Knowledge Test).

 Please note that the costs are subject to change.